MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Numeric_Literals.md

 1. Determine the radix format
    - For binary formats, parse into `[BigInteger]`.
-   - For hexadecimal formats, parse into `[BigInteger]` using special casies to retain original behaviors when the value is in the `[int]` or `[long]` range.
+   - For hexadecimal formats, parse into `[BigInteger]` using special cases to retain original behaviors when the value is in the `[int]` or `[long]` range.
    - If neither binary nor hex, parse normally as a `[BigInteger]`.